-The TII Register is intended to provide the community and development industry with greater transparency and certainty regarding the City's commitment to plan, fund and deliver trunk infrastructure.
+The TII Register is intended to provide the community and development industry with greater transparency and certainty regarding our commitment to plan, fund and deliver trunk infrastructure.
 This commitment is set out in Part 4 of the LGIP included in the City Plan.
 The LGIP outlines the City's vision for trunk infrastructure services.
-It assists in providing trunk infrastructure in an efficient, coordinated and financially sustainable way.
+It helps provide trunk infrastructure in an efficient, coordinated and financially sustainable way.

 To access the current charges go to the Council of the City of Gold Coast Charges Resolution page.

 The Infrastructure Charges Register contains all levied infrastructure charges from 27 December 2019.
 This register is updated monthly.